 Patients who undergo the Hidden Scar approach do not have a higher risk of cancer recurrence than patients who undergo any other type of mastectomy technique.
 You may qualify for Hidden Scar Breast Cancer Surgery based on the size and location of your tumor, your breast shape, and your breast size.

 A partial mastectomy, commonly known as a lumpectomy is a breast-conserving surgery that preserves most of the patient’s breast.
 It is a common surgical option for women with early-stage breast cancer.
 The cancerous tumor cells are removed while leaving as much of the normal breast tissue as possible.
 In most cases, a certain amount of surrounding healthy tissue and lymph nodes are also removed.
 Tumor size, location, and other factors determine how much of the breast may need to be excised.
 Most women who have breast-conserving surgery will also need radiation.

-Dr. Ley, Arizona Oncology’s breast surgeon, is experienced in performing lumpectomies with great attention to the patient’s cosmetic outcome.
+Arizona Oncology’s breast surgeons are experienced in performing lumpectomies with great attention to the patient’s cosmetic outcome.